 i always figured we’d end up meeting face-to-face someday for a jaws-of-life handshake and some laughs. that’s not going to happen now. learning he’d passed away in his sleep came as a bit of a shock. i was aware of some of his health problems, but i thought he’d find a way to beat them, the same way it seemed he’d managed to beat or hold at bay everything else that tried to pull him under. i didn’t know him on an intimate personal level, so i don’t know much about the demons that dogged him, but he was never anything but a positive force in my life. it seems wrong that he wouldn’t be here anymore.

-there are things about the way i play electric guitar now — the “ambient” stuff, when i’m not playing straight chords — that likely wouldn’t exist if i’d never heard what john did on the fret board way back when. i arrive at it in a different way than he did, because i don’t play at a high enough volume to generate any actual feedback. still, i like to think there’s a little bit of john berry in there every time i do something with distortion and volume swells that straddles the line between dissonance and melody in a way that slices open the belly of a song without making it bleed out all over the place.
+there are things about the way i play electric guitar now — the “ambient” stuff, when i’m not playing straight chords — that likely wouldn’t exist if i’d never heard what john did on the fret board way back when. i arrive at it in a different way than he did, because i don’t play at a high enough volume to generate any actual feedback. still, i like to think there’s a little bit of john berry in there every time i do something with distortion and volume swells that straddles the line between dissonance and melody, slicing open the belly of a song without making it bleed out all over the place.

 i’ll miss him.